se8un/PawnOnlyChess/README.md

 # PawnOnlyChess
-project console game in Kotlin, use class
+project console game in Kotlin using classes